getlogbook/logbook/docs/quickstart.rst

 A logger is a so-called :class:`~logbook.base.RecordDispatcher`, which is commonly referred to as a "logging channel".
-The name you give such a channel is up to you and need not be unique.
+The name you give such a channel is up to you and need not be unique although it's a good idea to keep it unique so that you can filter by it if you want.

 The basic interface is similar to what you may already know from the standard library's :mod:`logging` module.